 If you are homing a bunny from us, please also support us by buying your cage and your accessories from us, (this is what funds us and our rabbits throughout the year).
 Some rabbits are only available with our full packages.
 By supporting us we can support you.

-We offer's a 10% discount on the Malling deluxe hutch range homing kits, when purchased and collected with our bunnies, plus a 10% discounts on our complete deluxe indoor housing packages, with our feed & bedding and training packages
+We offer's a 10% discount on the Malling deluxe double hutch range homing package, when purchased and collected with our bunnies, plus a 10% discounts on our complete deluxe indoor housing packages, with our feed & bedding and training packages

 We will advise you on the correct housing and the rabbit/s needs.
 If you decide to go elsewhere or you already have a cage please check with us beforehand that it is suitable for the breed of rabbit that you are wishing to home.
 For those that already have a hutch or have bought one elsewhere- there will be a "Bunny workshop/homing fee" * added to the rabbits to cover our cost, overheads and the time spent with you on pick up.
 Sorry about this but we are struggling to maintain the level of service we are currently offering otherwise.
 If you support us in your setup purchase we can continue to support you with help and advise.